 Rain (217 B W 4th St), energetic and diverse crowd, open nightly, live band and karaoke nights, Thursday 18+ male amateur strip-off contests.

-For the nearest tubs drive 90 minutes south on I-35 to San Antonio for basic old-school facilities at ACI.
-Dallas, 3 hours drive to the north, and Houston, 2.5 hours to the southwest, each has two modern bathhouses, Midtowne and Club.
-But, as the Midtowne group has broken up, the future seems uncertain for their other Texas locations.
+For the nearest tubs you must now drive 90 minutes south on I-35 to San Antonio for basic old-school facilities at ACI.
+Dallas, 3 hours drive to the north, and Houston, 2.5 hours to the southwest, each has modern Midtowne bathhouses, as well a Club location each - but with the Midtowne group break-up, times could be uncertain for the other Texas locations too.

 Jackalope (404 E 6th) dogs, burgers; barbeque, chicken, steak sandwiches; po boys, veggie burgers, full bar.